superlinked/VectorHub/docs/use_cases/personalized_search.md

 Stay Updated: Drop your email in the footer to stay up to date with new resources coming out of VectorHub and Superlinked.

 Your feedback shapes VectorHub!
 Found an Issue or Have a Suggestion?
-If you spot something off in the article or have a topic you want us to dive into, create a GitHub issue and we'll get on it!
+If you spot something off in an article or have a topic you want us to dive into, create a GitHub issue and we'll get on it!

 ---
 ## Contributors